inuimasataka/inuimasatakainfo/README.md

 ## Background
 Sept.
 2003: Born in Nishinomiya, Hyogo Prefecture, Japan.

 Dec.
-2016: Met the 14th Dalai Lama in Osaka.
+2016: Met the 14th Dalai Lama in Osaka, Japan.

 Aug.
 2018: Studied at Brisbane Grammar School, Australia.

 Mar.
+2019: Received Guhyasamaja Empowerment and its tantric teaching, Seifu, Osaka, Japan.

-2022: Graduated with honors from Seifu High School, Osaka.
+Mar.
+2022: Graduated with honors from Seifu High School, Osaka, Japan.

 Apr.
 2022: Enrolled at the University of Tokyo, Faculty of Liberal Arts, Human Sciences III.

 Mar.
-2024: Completed Shido Kegyo (Prayoga) in Koyasan.
+2024: Completed Shido Kegyo (Prayoga) in Koyasan, Japan.

 Apr.
 2024: Transferred to the Department of Indian Philosophy and Buddhist Studies at the University of Tokyo.